MabroorA/MeowNorriesAPI/README.md

 - ✅ Multiple Chuck Norris in one joke
 - ✅ Error handling
 - ✅ Missing data handling
-- Many more can be added but as was instrucuted ti keep endpoint lean, this was limited
+- Many more can be added but as was instructed to keep project lean, this was limited.